🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

-The bar chart below shows the number of international students enrolled in different types of courses at a Canadian university in 2010 and 2020.
+The bar chart below shows the number of students enrolled in three different courses (Math, English, and Science) at a college between 2015 and 2025.
+Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

 See All